-The CEO's responsibilities are governed by the Group Management Agreement and a written instruction defining the division of responsibilities between the Board and the CEO.
-The CEO reports to the Board and presents a CEO report at each Board meeting, including information on how the operations are developing based on the decisions made by the Board.
+Heimstaden's Executive Management comprises 13 individuals, as illustrated on the right.
+The CEO's responsibilities are governed by a written instruction defining the division of responsibilities between the Board and the CEO.

+The CEO reports to the Board and presents a special CEO report at each quarterly Board meeting, including information on how the operations are developing based on the decisions made by the Board, ensuring the Company's strategic and operational development and monitoring of performance.